microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Get-PowerBIReport.md

 ```

 ### -WorkspaceId
-Workspace ID to filter results to, reports only belonging to that workspace are shown.
+Workspace Id to filter results to; only reports that belong to that workspace are shown.

 ```yaml
 Type: Guid